Brandon Figueroa

-Brandon Lee Figueroa (born December 29, 1996) is an American professional boxer who held the WBC super bantamweight title between May 2021 to November 2021 and the WBA (Regular) super bantamweight title from 2019 to November 2021.
+Brandon Lee Figueroa (born December 29, 1996) is an American professional boxer.
+He is a two weight world champion, having held the World Boxing Association (WBA) Regular version super bantamweight title from 2019 to 2021, the World Boxing Council (WBC) super bantamweight title in 2021, and the WBC featherweight title from 2024 to 2025.

-As of June 2022, he was the #2 ranked super bantamweight according to BoxRec, #3 according to the TBRB and The Ring.

-Personal life
+Early life

-Brandon who is of Mexican descent, is the younger brother of former WBC Lightweight champion Omar Figueroa.
+Brandon was born in Weslaco, Texas to Mexican parents from Tamaulipas, Mexico and is the younger brother of former WBC Lightweight champion Omar Figueroa.